Hexio-io/haproxy-k8s-lb/README.md

 ## Usage

-You can create a standard k8s services of a `LoadBalancer` type and you MUST add the following annotation:
+You can create a standard Kubernetes service of the `LoadBalancer` type plus you MUST set the following annotation:

 ```
 "haproxy-lb.hexio.io/loadBalancer": true